Utrecht: Culture

-Utrecht city has an active cultural life, and in the Netherlands is second only to Amsterdam.
+The city of Utrecht has an active cultural life, and in the Netherlands is second only to Amsterdam.
 There are several theatres and theatre companies.
 The 1941 main city theatre was built by Dudok.
-In addition to theatres, there is a large number of cinemas including three arthouse cinemas.
+In addition to theatres, there is a large number of cinemas, including three arthouse cinemas.
 Utrecht is host to the international Early Music Festival (Festival Oude Muziek, for music before 1800) and the Netherlands Film Festival.
-The city has an important classical music hall Vredenburg (1979 by Herman Hertzberger).
+The city has an important classical music hall, Vredenburg (1979 by Herman Hertzberger).
 Its acoustics are considered among the best of the 20th-century original music halls.
 The original Vredenburg music hall has been redeveloped as part of the larger station area redevelopment plan and in 2014 gained additional halls that allowed its merger with the rock club Tivoli and the SJU jazzpodium.
 There are several other venues for music throughout the city.
 Young musicians are educated in the conservatory, a department of the Utrecht School of the Arts.
 There is a specialised museum of automatically playing musical instruments.